 RESEARCH

+My research interests lie in understanding the complex microbial community of the gut, its bidirectional interactions with the brain and how the gut microbiome can affect behaviour, with a particular interest in emotion, cognition and social behaviour.
 My PhD was on the connections between the gut microbiome and the brain and behaviour, combining research in humans, model organisms, wild monkeys and evolutionary biology.
-Whilst my PhD focused on the microbiome, I have a broad knowledge of biology, with my research also spanning fields such as animal behaviour, neuroscience and evolution.
+I have a broad knowledge of biology, with my research also spanning fields such as animal behaviour, neuroscience and evolution.

 Selected to be published in special 15th anniversary print issue of Nature Reviews Microbiology and ranked number one out of all articles ever published in this journal by Altmetric impact score (measures amount of attention received).
 Notable media coverage including interview on Fun Kids Science Weekly (most popular UK children's podcast) and invited to write an article featured in The Scientist magazine.
 Press release

-First single author paper and considerable media coverage including BBC TV South Today News and BBC Radio Oxford and BBC Radio Berkshire interviews.
+First single author paper (invited submission) and considerable media coverage including BBC TV South Today News and BBC Radio Oxford and BBC Radio Berkshire interviews.
 Press release

 Johnson, K. V.-A. & Burnet, P. W. J. Opposing effects of antibiotics and germ-free status on neuropeptide systems involved in social behaviour and pain regulation.
 BMC Neuroscience 21, 32 (2020)